ajeyln/bhasha/app/README.md

 ### <a name="ipfile"></a> Input File<br />

-First prepare a list of difficult words that you want to learn in Target language.
+First prepare a list of difficult words that you want to learn in Source language.
 Store these words in a file with distinct name and place it inside the folder <b>input</b>.

 Please ensure the words are correctly spelled and with no syntax errors.
 These words get later translated via googletrans package